 - Invite people in to talk about sustainable living or other issues.

-And if you’re planning on opening a zero waste store here’s a handy guide on what to consider from Zero Waste Store association Bepakt
+If you’re planning on opening a zero waste store here’s a handy guide on what to consider from Zero Waste Store association Bepakt.

 Thanks for reading